speced/bikeshed/docs/railroad-diagrams.md

 The containers wrap other elements, and modify their semantics:

-* **Sequence** - used for sequences of elements which must all be selected in order.
+* **Sequence(children...)** - used for sequences of elements which must all be selected in order.
 Like concatenation in regexes.
-* **Choice** - used for a choice between elements.
+* **Choice(default, children...)** - used for a choice between elements.
 Like the `|` character in regexes.
 The first argument to `Choice()` must be the index of the "default" choice.
 If there is no reasonable default, it's fine to just provide 0.
-* **Optional** - used for an element that's optional.
+* **Optional(child, skip?)** - used for an element that's optional.
 Like the `?` character in regexes.
 This takes only a single child, and optionally a boolean after it: `true` indicates that the "default" choice is to skip this element.
-* **OneOrMore** - used for an element that can be chosen one or more times.
+* **OneOrMore(child, repeat?)** - used for an element that can be chosen one or more times.
 Like the `+` character in regexes.
 This takes only a single child, and optionally an element that must be provided between repetitions.
 For example, a comma-separated list of tokens may be written as `OneOrMore(NT('token'), ',')`.
-* **ZeroOrMore** - same as OneOrMore, but allows the element to be chosen zero times as well (skipped entirely).
+* **ZeroOrMore(child, repeat?, skip?)** - same as OneOrMore, but allows the element to be chosen zero times as well (skipped entirely).
 Like the `*` character in regexes.

 The text elements only contain text, not other elements:

-* **Terminal** - represents a "terminal" in the grammar, something that can't be expanded any more.
+* **Terminal(text)** - represents a "terminal" in the grammar, something that can't be expanded any more.
 Generally represents literal text.
-* **NonTerminal** - represents a "non-terminal" in the grammar, something that can be expanded further.
+* **NonTerminal(text)** - represents a "non-terminal" in the grammar, something that can be expanded further.
-* **Comment** - represents a comment in the railroad diagram, to aid in reading or provide additional information.
+* **Comment(text)** - represents a comment in the railroad diagram, to aid in reading or provide additional information.
 This is often used as the repetition value of a OneOrMore or ZeroOrMore to provide information about the repetitions, like how many are allowed.
-* **Skip** - represents nothing, an empty option.
+* **Skip()** - represents nothing, an empty option.
 This is rarely necessary to use explicitly, as containers like Optional use it automatically, but it's occasionally necessary.

 Most of the elements can be written in a shorter form, as well, to make the railroad diagram code more compact and easier to write: